gmarchet/dnn-workshop/labs/README.md

 ## Data Science Virtual Machine / Deep Learning Virtual Machine

 Microsoft's Data Science Virtual Machine ( [DSVM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview)) is a customized virtual-machine image hosted in Azure built specifically for data-science workloads.
 It comes with a number of popular tools preinstalled and it runs on Linux as well as windows Server.
 A variation of the DSVM called the Deep Learning Virtual Machine ([DLVM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/deep-learning-dsvm-overview)) is optimized for GPUs and neural network workloads.
 For these labs we will be running on the Ubuntu Linux edition of the DLVM.

 ## Pre-requisites

-These labs have the following prerequisites (see the setup folder for details)
+These labs have the following prerequisites that are detailed out in the Setup document.

 - An Azure subscription: To obtain one if you don't already have access, see ([Get Azure Free Trial](https://azure.microsoft.com/en-us/free/)).
 - Create a Linux Deep Learning Virtual Machine (DLVM)